BETWEEN BIOACOUSTICS AND MUSIC

 There are many examples of animal sounds or vibration signals mentioned in this paper and presented in the form of oscillograms and sonograms.
 To get a better idea about these communication we present here the following examples of the animal sound and vibration signals.

 Vibrational signals and songs are produced by many insects, among most interesting ones are produced by small bugs (Heteroptera) of the family Cydnidae.
-The signals are produced by two different mechanisms, a stridulation and by a body vibration or a simple tymbal mechanism.
-For their communication only the substrate vibration and not the airborne sound is crucial.
+The signals are produced by two different mechanisms, a stridulation and by a body pendular vibration or a simple tymbal mechanism.
+For their communication only the substrate vibration or tremulation and not the airborne sound is crucial.

 More interesting are the vibrational songs during courtship and mating.
 Males produce first courtship song (MS-2) with repeated phrases composed by low frequency part followed by stridulatory chirps.
 After some time the male switches to the intense second courtship song (MS-3).
 If the female is receptive, it responses with prolonged high pitched stridulatory chirping (FS-2).
-These signals can be heard as a whole sequence and seen separately in the following illustrations:
+These signals can be heard as a whole sequence MS2-FS2-MS3:

 MS-2